tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 “Let’s hope we don’t get taken, yeah?”

 His voice was in my head, at the exact time my gaze flashed to Peter.
 I didn’t feel anything for him.
 He was nothing to me.
 But in splinters of my memory, he had existed in her life.
 Meant something to the mind wiped from me.
 The woman was still displayed on the laptop smiling widely, after witnessing the death of Mother and Father.
 “I’ll give the Nestor siblings a little longer,” she said with a light laugh.
 “You are children, after all.
 Let’s call it mercy.”

 The laptop exploded.
 Peter’s voice echoed in my ear, as my brain started to boil.
 Something ran from my nose.
 But I was too busy looking next to me.
 The same face in the classroom.
 Caine’s best friend.
 Who Other Me had risked her life to save.
 “Let’s not get taken, yeah?”
+Jane and Johnny stood frozen, their expressions slack.
+Mindless.
+When I nudged Peter, he didn't move.
+His eyes were still glued to the laptop.
+His voice wouldn't stop.
+His old voice.

 I’m sure you know what I did next.

 I did exactly what Caine had told me to do, regardless of it sounding ridiculous.

-I grabbed a rag and bit into it, pressed as much pressure as possible, and drilled until I was screaming into the gag, until blood was running down my face and neck, screaming against waves of pain hitting me—until it hit something.
+I grabbed a rag and bit into it, pressed as much pressure as possible, and drilled until I was screaming into the gag, until blood was running down my face and neck, crying against waves of pain slamming into me—until it hit something.
 I felt the weight of it.
 Gritting my teeth, I wrapped my fingers around it and yanked as hard as I could until my fingers were bloody, and a coil of metal, the ends flashing red, was in my fist.
 It was only when I had managed to remove the O27 from Peter and Jane, did I pick up a low beeping noise.

 A countdown, I thought.
 They were getting rid of us, and then every trace we existed.